brankart/ensdam/examples/README.md

-Brankart J.-M., 2019: Implicitly localized ensemble observational update to cope with nonlocal/nonlinear data constraints in large-size inverse problems, submitted to Frontiers in Applied Mathematics and Statistics.</a>*
+Brankart J.-M., 2019: Implicitly localized ensemble observational update to cope with nonlocal/nonlinear data constraints in large-size inverse problems,
+Frontiers in Applied Mathematics and Statistics.</a>*

 This main example illustrates many of the EnsDAM modules.
 The other examples are mainly dedicated